 At what age does Medicare stop paying for colonoscopies?

-The U.S. Preventative Services Task Force recommends those between the ages of 50 to 75 make use of screening services to catch cancer.
+The U.S. Preventative Services Task Force recommends those between the ages of 50 to 75 use screening services to catch cancer.
 However, there is no age limit that Medicare will stop paying or not offer reimbursement for colonoscopy costs.

 Does Medicare cover virtual colonoscopies?